 “The Trust is very grateful to members of the Youth Forum for sharing their ideas and insights.
 They are a hardworking and creative group.
 It is really important that we develop our services in response to the needs of children and young people and the Youth Forum gives them a loud voice which we listen to very attentively.”

 – Angela Schofield, Chairman of Harrogate and District NHS Foundation Trust

 There are lots of ways to get involved in the Youth Forum including attending meetings, being part of a wider social network and responding to surveys.

-Informal meetings are held approximately every 4-6 weeks, either on a Tuesday or Wednesday between 5-6.15pm.
+Informal meetings are held on the first Tuesday of every month, between 5-6.15pm.
 You are most welcome to come along to our next meeting.
 Until further notice, meetings are being held via MS Teams – details are available by contacting firstname.lastname@example.org.

 How can I apply to join?

 For more information and to request an application form please email email@example.com.